Welcome to the Petroleum Club Shreveport

 The Petroleum Club of Shreveport traces its origins to a 1948 meeting of oil industry employees.
-The group, mostly draftsmen, geologists and engineers, believed working people in the oil industry needed a place downtown where they could enjoy lunch together.
+The group, mostly draftsmen, geologists, and engineers, believed working people in the oil industry needed a place downtown where they could enjoy lunch together.
 The Petroleum Club was formed.

-Today the Petroleum Club of Shreveport rivals private clubs throughout the southwest – a central location with breath-taking views of the city, outstanding food and meticulous service, and a spirit of congeniality and hospitality.
-Although Shreveport’s economy was once heavily dependent on petroleum, today its economy is diverse.
-The Petroleum Club of Shreveport reflects that diversity.
-The nondiscriminatory membership policy has contributed to the club’s growth and enhanced its reputation.
+Today, the Petroleum Club of Shreveport rivals private clubs throughout the southwest with its central location, breathtaking views of the city, outstanding food, meticulous service, and the spirit of congeniality and hospitality.
+Although Shreveport’s economy was once heavily dependent on petroleum, the Petroleum Club’s membership now reflects the diversity of the changing economy.